-EUCOM is also working a proposed 435 million (dollar) integrated air and missile defense project to assist the Baltic nations in the development of a robust command and control network that will contribute to the NATO deterrent efforts and the overall combat credibility of our combat force posture.
+EUCOM is also working a proposed 435 million [dollar] integrated air and missile defense project to assist the Baltic nations in the development of a robust command and control network that will contribute to the NATO deterrent efforts and the overall combat credibility of our combat force posture.
 Operationally we have shifted significant U.S. forces in the Baltic Sea area region by adopting changes in Operation Atlantic Resolve.
-Where previously there was one U.S. company on a six-month rotation in the Baltic nations, we now support a periodic exercise-based presence in the region, in addition to undertaking lead nation responsibilities for the NATO enhanced forward presence battle group in Poland.
+Where previously there was one U.S. company on a 6-month rotation in the Baltic nations, we now support a periodic exercise-based presence in the region, in addition to undertaking lead nation responsibilities for the NATO Enhanced Forward Presence [eFP] battle group in Poland.

-This U.S. eFP battlegroup became operational in 2007, while the United Kingdom, Canada and Germany act as framework nations for similar battlegroups in Estonia, Latvia, and Lithuania respectively.
-We recently concluded our annual BALTOPS exercise, which practiced high-end warfare, amphibious landing capability, and interoperability in the Baltic Sea.
+This U.S. eFP Battlegroup became operational in 2007, while the United Kingdom, Canada and Germany act as framework nations for similar Battlegroups in Estonia, Latvia, and Lithuania respectively.
+We recently concluded our annual BALTOPS [Baltic Operations] exercise, which practiced high-end warfare, amphibious landing capability, and interoperability in the Baltic Sea.
 EUCOM also supports the NATO Baltic Air Policing Mission in the region.
-EUCOM's Joint Cyber Center also works closely with each of the Baltic nations to help build up integrated planning teams, central elements to refine NATO cyberspace operations and interoperability.
+EUCOM's Joint Cyber Center also works closely with each of the Baltic nations to help buildup integrated planning teams, central elements to refine NATO cyberspace operations and interoperability.
 We continue to enhance our intelligence sharing and our indication and warnings capability with our NATO partners and allies.

-Our alliance is strong.
-And our actions prove that we stand together in solidarity with NATO and in support of our Baltic allies.
-Since 2015, Congress has authorized and appropriated nearly 17 billion (dollars) in EDI funds in response to Russia's aggression and malign influence.
-EDI underwrites our nation's enhanced deterrence and our defense posture throughout the theater by prepositioning and positioning the right capabilities in key locations in order to respond to adversarial threats in a timely manner.
-As stated in the national security strategy, the NATO alliance of free and sovereign states is one of our greatest advantages over our competitors.
+Our Alliance is strong, and our actions prove that we stand together in solidarity with NATO and in support of our Baltic allies.
+Since 2015, Congress has authorized and appropriated nearly 17 billion [dollars] in EDI [European Deterrence Initiative] funds in response to Russia's aggression and malign influence.
+EDI underwrites our Nation's enhanced deterrence and our defense posture throughout the theater by prepositioning and positioning the right capabilities in key locations in order to respond to adversarial threats in a timely manner.
+As stated in the national security strategy, the NATO Alliance of free and sovereign states is one of our greatest advantages over our competitors.
 And the United States remains committed to our Article 5 obligations.
 Our bonds are strengthened by a shared commitment to collective defense, democratic principles, and mutual respect and national sovereignty.
 Ultimately, the United States is safer when Europe is prosperous and stable.

-I close by, again, thanking Congress and this Commission for your continued support, especially on sustained and predictable EDI funding.
+I close by, again, thanking Congress and this commission for your continued support, especially on sustained and predictable EDI funding.
 EUCOM's future success in implementing our National Defense Strategy, protecting our NATO allies, and deterring Russian malign influence is only possible with Congress' support.

 Thank you, and I look forward to your questions.

-WICKER: Thank you.
+Mr. WICKER.
+Thank you.
 And we will have a number of questions.
-We appreciate your testimony General Twitty.
+We appreciate your testimony, General Twitty.

-Mr. Jones, welcome and thank you so much for coming here on behalf of our Mission to NATO.
+Mr. Jones, welcome and thank you so much for coming here on

+behalf of our Mission to NATO.